rapinjs/rapin-docs/guide/Readme.md

 ```bash
 yarn start
 ```

+## Envirouments

+### PORT
+ - type: String

+Allows you to specify the port on which the API is located.
+Default - 3000.

 ## Config file

 All basic settings are in the file rapin.config.ts.
 This file allows editing default setting and adding plugins.